-This check is an over-approximation of the existence of controllable event-loops.
+The finite response check is an over-approximation of the existence of controllable event-loops.
 As a result, the check might indicate that the specification may not have finite response, while in reality it has finite response.
 When the check indicates that there is finite response, this is always correct.